Diffusion along chains of normally hyperbolic cylinders: Pseudo orbits along a good chain of cylinders

-Since $\jC$ is a good $P$-cylinder, there exists a right or left splitting arc $\ze$ based at some point $\al$ of $\Ga$ (see Section~\ref{Sec:setting}).
-Let $D$ be its associated domain.
-By restricting $\ze$ if necessary, one can moreover assume without loss of generality that $D\subset \jZ$.
-We introduce the closed connected set $X=\Ga\cup \til\ze$, where $\til\ze=\ze([0,1])$, which disconnects the annulus $\ha\bA$ since it contains $\Ga$.
+Since $\jC$ is a good cylinder, there exists a splitting arc $\ze$ based at some point $\al_0$ of $\Ga$ (see Section~\ref{Sec:setting}).
+Either $\ze$ is a non-vertical arc, in which case it is a right splitting arc or a left splitting arc, or it is a vertical arc.

-Assume first that $\ze$ is a right splitting arc.
-By {Proposition~\ref{thm:extensionbirkhoff2}}, there exist $z_0\in \bB$ and $n\in\N$ such that $z_n:=\ha\ph^n(z_0)\in D$.
-Then, by Lemma~\ref{lem:tiltarc} there exists a {\em positively} tilted arc emanating from $\Ga_*$ and ending at $z_n$ which does not intersect $X$.